sungchun12/airflow-toolkit/README.md

 ## Toolkit #1: Local Desktop Kubernetes Airflow Deployment

-> Note: This was ONLY tested on a Mac
+> Note: This was ONLY tested on a Mac desktop environment

 ### System Design